The mission of DWP is to cost effectively deliver quality water to meet the needs of our current and future customers

 100% of DWP’s water comes from local groundwater sources.
 Because the Bear Valley Groundwater Basin is surrounded by national forest lands, local water sources are naturally clean and require limited treatment before delivery, while still meeting all state and federal drinking water standards.
 Our groundwater is naturally clean, crisp, and refreshing—a rare treasure in California.

-We Serve Award-Winning Quality Water
+🏆 We Deliver Award-Winning Quality Water 🏆

 Big Bear Lake DWP was honored by the California Rural Water Association with the award for Best Tasting Water among local suppliers—a recognition that speaks to the remarkable quality of the water sourced and treated right here in our mountain basin.
 But the very qualities that make it exceptional also make it finite.
 Protecting this shared resource means using it wisely, so that every glass poured today preserves the same great taste for tomorrow.